-In accordance with Government Auditing Standards, we have also issued our report dated October 24, 2022 on our consideration of the School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the School District's internal control over financial reporting part of an audit performed in accordance with Government Auditing Standards in considering the School District's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 18, 2023 on our consideration of Warren Consolidated Schools' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Warren Consolidated Schools' internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Warren Consolidated Schools' internal control over financial reporting and compliance.

-Plante 1 Moran, PLLC
+Plante & Moran, PLLC

-October 24, 2022
+October 18, 2023